Signed in as:

-In 1941, an RV club named the Pacific Trailer Club was formed in Pomona, CA. Back then there were only trailers, thus the name "Pacific Trailer Club".
+In 1941, an RV club named the "Pacific Trailer Club" was formed in Pomona, CA. Back then there were only trailers, thus the name "Pacific Trailer Club".
 Now we have all kinds of rigs, ranging from travel trailers and 5th wheels to class C, class B, and class A motor homes.
-We are the oldest continuously active RV club.
+We are the oldest continuously operating RV club in the nation.

 The theme and activities for each outing are planned by a team consisting of about eight people.
-The teams rotate with each team planning about three outings a year.
+The teams rotate with each team planning about two outings a year.
 Activities for each outing are often dictated by the season, the location, the weather, and local attractions.
-Activities may include outdoor and indoor games, eating out at a local restaurant, crafts or a special project, visiting local attractions, relaxing, or just visiting.
+Activities may include outdoor and indoor games, eating out at a local restaurant, crafts or a special project, visiting local attractions, bike riding, relaxing, or just visiting.
 All activities are optional and you may participate as you choose.

+There are about twenty five rigs in the RV club.
+Between fifteen and twenty rigs attend most outings.
 Our outings are held from Thursday afternoon through Sunday morning.
-All group reservations are made by the wagon master.
+All group camping reservations are made by our Wagon Master.
 Some members will arrive a day early or stay an additional day.
 These extra days are usually available at our club discounted rate.

+If members wish, they may indulge responsibly in social drinking of alcoholic beverages.
 Members are asked to abstain from discussing or promoting politics or religion which goes beyond the point of friendly conversation.